-Google Assistant: 5 killer new features you should be using
+Google Assistant: 12 awesome features you should be using

 Editing is a snap, too.
 Long-press on a query, and it will be highlighted along with Assistant’s reply.
 From there, you can either delete or edit it.
 Deleting will completely remove the query (and associated activity) from the history.
 This is just like removing something from your Google search history, so it won’t be used to inform future search and Assistant predictions.

-If you choose to edit a query, the query will be dropped into the text field along with an open keyboard.
+If you choose to edit a query, the text is dropped into the text field along with an open keyboard.
 You can tap send to immediately repeat the command, or make some changes and send it again.
 Just note that none of this undoes the actions performed when the command was first issued.

 Shortcuts